Parsl/parsl/docs/userguide/monitoring.rst

 as at the end of a timestep.
 The user specifies what files to look for and a function(s) to call when these files are found.
 The `parsl.monitoring.FileMonitor` class provides the interface for specifying the patterns and callbacks.

-.. note:: The file monitoring system only works on single machine configurations or on systems where both the Parsl Executor and the worker node use a shared file system.

 The file monitoring system will periodically scan the file system (within the given root directory) for any file(s) of the given file type(s) or regex pattern(s).
 If any are found they are sent to the user specified callback function(s).
 The infrastructure tracks files that have been found previously and only sends newly found files to the callback.
 The